The High Energy Density Science (HEDS) Center offers a highly competitive, two-year postdoctoral position at LLNL.

 Application and Selection Process

 Selection Process.
-The selection committee, comprised of experts in HED science, reviews applications between December and January to select roughly three finalists.
-We expect to notify finalists in February, who will be invited for an interview that includes a seminar about their current research work.
+The selection committee, comprised of experts in HED science, reviews applications between October and December to select roughly three finalists.
+We expect to notify finalists in January, who will be invited for an interview that includes a seminar about their current research work.
 The seminar and interview are important for demonstrating excellent communication skills, particularly the ability to successfully explain specialized topics to a broadly-based, interdisciplinary audience.

 Key Selection Criteria.
 A statement of technical interest, letters of recommendation, and your scientific track record are important components of our selection process.
 The statement of technical interest is a succinct research plan, where you describe why your research is important and how it will be carried out at LLNL.
 At least three reference letters need to be submitted by individuals who know you and your research well and can speak to your qualifications and achievements with specificity.
 Finally, your application will need to highlight first-author publications (in fields where this is relevant) and publications in premier journals (e.g., Science, Nature, or Physical Review Letters), as well as any patents and national (or international) awards and honors.